ibm-mas/gitops-demo/README.md

 ### 3. Bootstrap ArgoCD and create the Account Root Application
+The `mas gitops-bootstrap` function will perform the following actions:
 - Install ArgoCD operator
 - Create ArgoCD instance
 - Configure Secret Manager backend for ArgoCD